eCommerce Content Strategy: A Guide for Digital Teams

 - Recommend products dynamically on-site

-Tools like Octane AI, Typeform, and Klaviyo make it easy to collect and apply this data in your campaigns.
+Platforms such as Octane AI, Typeform, and Klaviyo make it easy to collect and apply this data in your campaigns.

-Tip: Offer value in return—like personalized recommendations, exclusive offers, or loyalty points—to increase participation.
+Tip: Offer value in return, like personalized recommendations, exclusive offers, or loyalty points—to increase participation.

 4. Omnichannel Content Alignment

-Omnichannel content alignment ensures that your campaigns are consistent, no matter where your audience encounters them.
-Start with a centralized content calendar and align campaigns across departments.
+A good start would be a centralized content calendar and align campaigns across departments.
 Use short messages for mobile and social, and deeper storytelling for blog or email.

 Platforms like Core dna are built to unify CMS and commerce, making it easier to manage consistent messaging across all customer touchpoints from one place.